globalcve/swissarmyknife/README.md

 # 🛡️ SWISS_ARMY_KNIFE.sh

-A modular, zero-dependency Bash toolkit for Linux system diagnostics, security auditing, and rapid incident response — built for sysadmins, security engineers, and DevSecOps teams.
+A modular, Bash toolkit for Linux system diagnostics, security auditing, and rapid incident response — built for sysadmins, security engineers, and DevSecOps teams.

 > Part of the [GlobalCVE](https://github.com/globalcve) initiative to make security tooling accessible, reproducible, and open-source.